FREQUENTLY ASKED QUESTIONS:

 NSLDS-National Student Loan Data Systems

 Information regarding your student loan history.
 Choose the "Financial Aid Review" option.
-This site uses the Department of Education's PIN (Personal Identification Number) for the FAFSA to verify your identity.
+This site uses the Department of Education's FSA ID for the FAFSA to verify your identity.

 Federal Loan Consolidation.org